TheresNothingImportantHere/StateFarmClient-clone/README.md

 - **Custom Macro** - allows for JS code to be executed from the client itself.
 Runs in userscript environment, so use unsafeWindow etc.
 - **DoAtStartup** - executes the entered macro at client startup.
 - **RandomPath** - forces a new random path (pathfinding currently disabled).
-- **SilentRoll** - Rolls around without showing it client sided (will cause you to look up if you move your mouse however)
+- **SilentRoll** - Rolls around without showing it client sided (will cause you to look up if you move your mouse)
 - **SeizureX** - rotates the player by the specified amount around the y-axis (yaw).
 - **SeizureY** - rotates the player by the specified amount around the x-axis (pitch).

 ## [](#client-&-about) Client & About:
-- **HideGUI** - hides the big scary StateFarm menu. default key to do this is `H`.
+- **HideGUI** - hides the big StateFarm menu. default key to do this is `H`.
 - **Hide at Startup** - hides the StateFarm menu by default.
 - **No Console Logs** - blocks the client from sending messages to the browser console.
 - **Popups** - disables/enables popups and notifications
-- **Panic** - allows you to quickly exit to a set URL. great for hacking in class if youre that eggstravagant🥚
+- **Panic** - allows you to quickly exit to a set URL. great for hacking in class
 - **Presets**
   - **Preset List** - pick a preset from the list including the dev teams configs & apply it to get a custom configuration
   - **Save** - saves your current settings as a preset.